expertiza/expertiza/README.md

 We have made the following Changes to the Expertiza custom response system

 1. moved some of the controller related code to the response_controller under the new method
-2. Created a method in response_helper.rb that currently stores the customs questions and returns the questions based on the index parameter.
-We may have to find a way to store these questions in the database tables once Adam modfies/creates a table to store these questions.
+2. Created a method in response_helper.rb that currently stores the customs questions and returns the questions based on the index parameter
 3. Decreased the amount of code in the view file by using for loops to render similar objects (from 469 lines of code to 300 lines).
-I haven't modified anything on custom_response_2011.html.erb but if we are good with custom_response.html.erb then modifying the 2011 version is just a matter of copy and paste.
+4. Developed some functional tests but there is a glitch and we are working on fixing it.

 Expertiza
 =========